-The LLB (Hons) degree provides a thorough grounding in the key concepts and practical skills required by prospective law students and sets out the foundations for learners to gradually become professional lawyers in Sri Lanka.
+The one-year LLB (Hons) top up degree, building on the BTEC HND in Law, provides a thorough grounding in the key concepts and practical skills required by prospective law students and sets out the foundations for learners to gradually become professional lawyers in Sri Lanka.

-The content of the LL.B Degree has been suitably customized to educate and train Sri Lankan students to enter the legal profession in Sri Lanka in a smoother manner.
-Accordingly, the curriculum of the first two academic years is structured based on the legal system existent in Sri Lanka and the third year curriculum is structured in accordance with the curriculum of the University.
-It is also noted that we, in our curriculum deliver the core modules such as Constitutional Law, Law of Contract, Law of Tort, Family Law and Criminal Law.
+The content of the BTEC HND and University of Wolverhampton LL.B top up degree has been suitably customized to educate and train Sri Lankan students to provide seamless entry to the legal profession in Sri Lanka.
+Accordingly, the curriculum of the first two academic years, which leads to a BTEC HND in Law, is structured based on the legal system existent in Sri Lanka and the third year LLB top up degree curriculum is structured in accordance with the curriculum of the University of Wolverhampton.
+It is also noted that students will study core modules such as Constitutional Law, Law of Contract, Law of Tort, Family Law and Criminal Law.

 The University of Wolverhampton has a long history of providing students with the opportunities presented by a first class education.

-As a major player in the UK higher education sector, the UoW continue to excel in the areas that have contributed to their excellent reputation: award-winning teaching, state-of-the-art facilities, international partnerships, strong business links and innovative research.
+As a major player in the UK higher education sector, the University of Wolverhampton continues to excel in the areas that have contributed to their excellent reputation: award-winning teaching, state-of-the-art facilities, international partnerships, strong business links and innovative research.

 Today's modern University can be traced back to Wolverhampton’s Mechanics’ Institute and College of Art in the mid-1800s.
 These institutions, together with teacher training and health colleges that were later incorporated, developed their rich heritage and tradition of academic excellence in vocational higher education.

-The UoW continue to be guided by it’s coat of arms’ motto ‘Innovation and Opportunity’ by widening participation in education and offering an outstanding portfolio of courses that challenge students to realise their potential.
-The quality of its teaching and learning was praised recently when the University received a commendation, the highest possible accolade, following the Quality Assurance Agency (QAA) 2015 review.
+The University continues to be guided by its’ coat of arms’ motto ‘Innovation and Opportunity’ by widening participation in education and offering an outstanding portfolio of courses that challenge students to realise their potential.
+The quality of its teaching and learning was praised when the University received a commendation, the highest possible accolade, following its most recent Quality Assurance Agency (QAA) review in 2015.